wschuell/wschuell.github.io/j2_research.md

 **Project 2: Systemic Risk in the Austrian Food Supply Chain**

 By collecting data at the national level -- in collaboration with many actors--, we aim at reconstructing the food supply chain from production (e.g. farms) to consumers, and define proper risk measure, and build interactive tools for policy makers.
 How would the population be impacted by a lockdown of a given part of the country?
 What would be the result of closing certain borders?

-We successfully built a prototype for the pork meat supply chain, and aim at extending this to all basic products.